zendulu/zendrive/README.md

 - "burst rear right": called when the rear right bursts.
 - "burst front left": called when the front left bursts.
 - "burst front right": called when the front right bursts.
+- "penalty maybe cut": called when a 5-15 second penalty happens.
 - "penalty maybe big reset": called when the vehicle is likely reset and a penalty between 15 and 85 seconds is applied.
 Note that the game has several issues with vehicle resets, penalties and when the game state is updated so this behavior is approximate.
 - "penalty maybe tire repair": called when called when the vehicle is likely reset and a penalty greater than 85 seconds is applied.
 Note that the game has several issues with vehicle resets, penalties and when the game state is updated so this behavior is approximate.

 When the above penalty times trigger they may also create a scenario where the notes are repeated, if this occurs the codriver will say "repeating" and then repeat notes for corners not yet reached based on the reset position.

 In addition to the tire puncture and burst calls there are also dynamic filler samples that you can add.
-These calls are randomly included at a rate currently 20% and only if the current call queue has fewer than 4 calls waiting to be played.
+These calls are randomly included at a rate currently 20%.
 Currently supported are two prefixes:

 - pre-filler: possibly called before a note entry
 - post-filler: possibly called after a note entry